A Probabilistic Framework for Modular Continual Learning: Scalable Perceptual Transfer and Few-shot Transfer

-We define a generative model of the input $\bx$, the choice of pre-trained modules $m^1 \ldots m^\ell,$ and the activations $\bh^1 \ldots \bh^{\ell-1}$ after each pretrained module, i.e., $\bh^{j+1} = m^{j+1}(\bh_j).$ We think of this as a generative model of $\bx$, where the activations are latent variables.
-Our model is that we imagine sampling the \emph{highest-level} activation $\bh^{\ell-1}$ first, and then sequentially sampling each lower-level activation $\bh^j$ to satisfy the constraint $\bh^{j+1} = m^{j+1}(\bh^j).$ This process is illustrated by the graphical model in Figure \ref{fig:pt_graphical_model}.
-This allows us to infer the distribution over pre-trained modules, given the observed inputs.
+Instead, we introduce a strategy based on a generative model of the input $\bx$, the choice of pre-trained modules $m^1 \ldots m^\ell,$ and the latent activations $\bh^1 \ldots \bh^{\ell-1}$ after each pretrained module, i.e., $\bh^{j+1} = m^{j+1}(\bh_j).$ We imagine sampling the \emph{highest-level} activation $\bh^{\ell-1}$ first, and then sequentially sampling each lower-level activation $\bh^j$ to satisfy the constraint $\bh^{j+1} = m^{j+1}(\bh^j).$ This process is illustrated by the graphical model in Figure \ref{fig:pt_graphical_model}.
 That is, we model the joint distribution as